warrickbayman/Loom/readme.md

 $years = $loom->getYears();
 ```

-Each of the translaters return a float.
+Each of the getters return a float.

-### Days per month gets averaged!
+### Days per month get averaged!
 By default, Loom will average the number of days per month.
 This means results can be unexpected when working with months:

 ```php